AnaCascante/2023-10-15_JS2_CA_Ana-Cascante-Jean-Christoffer-Dahl_Repo/README.md

 # Description of the project

 This project simulates a social media platform.
 The project has a log in, where users with mail adress from @noroff.no or @stud.noroff.no can register a profile.
 Users can choose an avatar picture and a profile picture.
 After succesfully registering a new user it is possible to navegate to profile and feed page.

-In the profile page you can see the posts created by the owner of the profile and you can also choose to see the posts from the other users that you are following.
-On the feed page, you can see all the posts, and filter by dato or search a post by author, title or content.
+On the profile page you can see the posts created by you of the profile, you can also choose to see the posts from the other users that you are following, and you can see the profile of the people you follow.

+On the feed page, you can see all the posts, and filter by dato or search a post.
 There is also the possibility to create posts, update posts, delete posts, like posts and comment on posts.